• Skip to main content

 Each goal needs to be Measurable:

 Each goal will also need to be measurable.
 How will you measure if you have attained your goal?
 If your goal is to lose weight, how will you measure that?
 Is 1 pound a success or is it 10 pounds that you really want to lose?
 Is your success criteria a number of pounds on the scale or a specific size in clothing the goal you really want to set?
+Find out the best weight loss supplements that really work to help you with your weight loss journey.

 Make sure your goal is Achievable